Testing Password Encryption Strength

 Our results indicated that both NTLM and LM passwords are susceptible to compromise in a well-designed and broad dictionary attack.
 Overall, NTLM hashed password equivalents may be stronger than LM in simple dictionary attacks.
 In substantial dictionary attacks, however, it may be more likely to identify an NTLM password due to the ability to match a calculated hash value from a dictionary.
 While dictionary-based attacks may be limited in their combinations of matches, larger dictionaries provide more opportunities for a match.

-Kivu (www.kivuconsulting.com) is a nationwide technology firm specializing in the forensic response to data breaches and proactive IT security compliance.
-Headquartered in San Francisco with offices in Los Angeles, New York, Washington DC, and Vancouver, Kivu handles assignments throughout the US and Canada, and is a pre approved cyber forensics vendor for leading North American insurance carriers.
+Kivu (www.kivuconsulting.com) is a nationwide technology firm specializing in forensic response to data breaches and proactive IT security compliance.
+Headquartered in San Francisco with offices in Los Angeles, New York, Washington DC, and Vancouver, Kivu handles assignments throughout the US and Canada and is a pre-approved cyber forensics vendor for leading North American insurance carriers.
 Author, Megan Bell, directs data analysis projects and cyber security investigations at Kivu.